dbaron/details-styling/README.md

 of the disclosure triangle (or open/closed indicator), the summary, and the contents of the collapsable area of the widget.
-For example, it should be possible to position the open/closed indicator in different positions relative to the other parts, and it should be possible to use these pieces as part of a flex or a grid layout.
+For example, it should be possible to position the open/closed indicator in different positions relative to the other parts (such as on the right side), and it should be possible to use these pieces as part of a flex or a grid layout.